mozilla/webmaker-core/README.md

 # webmaker-core

 `webmaker-core` is the React based core for the Webmaker app.
-It's a series of webviews that are integrated into the various platforms running Webmaker (currently: Android, eventually: iOS) and also the native web version of Webmaker (`webmaker-browser`).
+It's a series of webviews that are integrated into the various platforms running Webmaker (currently: [Android](https://github.com/mozilla/webmaker-android), [Browser](https://github.com/mozilla/webmaker-browser)).

 ## Installation